Big relief: Labourers can work within state after screening says MHA

 If the labourers wish to return to their places of work within the state or UT, they should be screened and those who are asymptomatic would be transported to their respective place of work, the SOP states.
 During the journey by bus, sake social distancing must be ensured and the buses need to be sanitised as per the guidelines of the health authorities.

-The goal authorities would have to provide food and water for the duration of the journey, the MHA has also said.
+The authorities would have to provide food and water for the duration of the journey, the MHA has also said.